-Robin Roberts is anchor of ABC’s “Good Morning America.”
-Under her leadership, the broadcast has won three consecutive Emmy Awards for Outstanding Morning Program and the 2017 People’s Choice Award for Favorite Daytime TV Hosting Team.
+Robin Roberts is co-anchor of ABC’s “Good Morning America.”
+Under her leadership, the broadcast has won four Emmy Awards for Outstanding Morning Program and the 2017 People’s Choice Award for Favorite Daytime TV Hosting Team.

 Roberts has been honored with the Walter Cronkite Award for Excellence in Journalism, was inducted into the Broadcasting & Cable Hall of Fame as well as the Sports Broadcasting Hall of Fame, and named one of Glamour’s Women of the Year.
 She was voted the “Most Trusted Person on Television” by a Reader’s Digest poll in 2013.

 Roberts founded her own production company, Rock'n Robin Productions, which creates original broadcast and digital programming for ABC and other networks, ranging from informational shows and documentaries, to live special events.

 Roberts was diagnosed with breast cancer in June 2007, and five years later, she was diagnosed with MDS.
 Roberts underwent a bone marrow transplant, her sister Sally-Ann was a perfect match.
 Her story triggered an outpouring of support from across the nation.
 She joined forces with Be the Match to inform the public about the need for more donors, and since her diagnosis, the bone marrow registry has seen a tremendous increase.

 Her battle has been recognized with awards and honors from organizations around the country, including The Susan G. Komen Foundation and The Congressional Families Cancer Prevention Program.
 Roberts was also honored with a George Foster Peabody Award and Gracie Award.
 Additionally, Roberts was recognized with the Arthur Ashe Courage Award at the ESPY’s in July 2013 for the strength and courage she has displayed throughout her life and career.